Transactions and batch queries

 Transaction timing issues

-• The solution in this section does not apply to MongoDB, because MongoDB does not support isolation levels.
+- The solution in this section does not apply to MongoDB, because MongoDB does not support isolation levels.

 When two or more transactions run concurrently in certain isolation levels, timing issues can cause write conflicts or deadlocks, such as the violation of unique constraints.
 For example, consider the following sequence of events where Transaction A and Transaction B both attempt to execute a deleteMany and a createMany operation:

-2. Transaction B: The application commits transaction B.
+createManyoperation creates a new set of rows. - Transaction B: The application commits transaction B.

-3. Transaction A: createMany operation.
+- Transaction A:

-4. Transaction A: The application commits transaction A. The new rows conflict with the rows that transaction B added at step 2.
+createManyoperation. - Transaction A: The application commits transaction A. The new rows conflict with the rows that transaction B added at step 2.

-This conflict can occur at the isolation level ReadCommited, which is the default isolation level in PostgreSQL and Microsoft SQL Server.
+This conflict can occur at the isolation level ReadCommitted, which is the default isolation level in PostgreSQL and Microsoft SQL Server.
 To avoid this problem, you can set a higher isolation level (RepeatableRead or Serializable).
 You can set the isolation level on a transaction.
 This overrides your database isolation level for that transaction.

 To avoid transaction write conflicts and deadlocks on a transaction: